 The Trust Manager Plan.
-Only Independent Trust Managers are eligible to participate in the Trust Managers Plan which provides for the grant of nonqualified stock options covering up to an aggregate of 20,000 Common Shares.
+Only Independent Trust Managers are eligible to participate in the Trust Managers Plan which provides for the grant of nonqualified stock options.
 The Trust Manager Plan is a nondiscretionary plan pursuant to which options to purchase 2,000 Common Shares are granted to each Independent Trust Manager on the date such trust manager takes office and additional options to purchase 1,000 Common Shares are granted each year thereafter on the anniversary date of the date that the trust manager takes office so long as such trust manager is re-elected to serve as a trust manager.
 Such options are exercisable at the fair market value of the Common Shares on the date of grant.
 The options granted under the Trust Manager Plan become exercisable one year after date of grant and expire if not exercised on the earlier of (i) 30 days after the option holder no longer holds office as an Independent Trust Manager for any reason or (ii) within five years after date of grant.